12 Tools for Regulating Your Emotions

 12. Call a Friend

-This is often the first thing I do when I’m stressed out, and often the best action I can take.
-I used to not be that way, but I realized that “going it alone” is NEVER usually not the path out of my overwhelm.
-Who can you call?
+This is usually the last thing I want to do when stressed, yet the most helpful action I can take.
+I dislike admitting I need help, yet “going it alone” is not the path out of my stress.

 If you found this information helpful, SUBSCRIBE TODAY to access my Free video & worksheet, Shatterproof Yourself: 7 Small Steps to a Giant Leap in Your Mental Health.